jstnrme77/scalerrs-portal/progress.md

 - Fixed inconsistent text colors in Reports page metrics to ensure all values use the same text color (black)
 - Simplified Reports page UI by removing the unused date range filter while keeping the functional month filter
 - Standardized border colors across weekly, monthly, and quarterly report content sections using the purple color (#9EA8FB)
+- Updated table headers with rounded corners (12px radius) on all sides for a more polished appearance
+- Added consistent light purple background color to table headers (rgba(158, 168, 251, 0.1)) for better visual distinction
+- Standardized table header padding (12px vertical, 16px horizontal) for improved readability and spacing